geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 > Illegible text is indicated by question marks.
 Hover over <span data-tippy="Greek text" class="red">[ ? ? ? ]</span> to see comment.

 **Authorship:** At the conclusion of each season the editors of the Attic Chest compiled a list of meetings, contributions, and authors.
 Not all authors were identified, and not all contributions were preserved.
-The names of confirmed authors have been added as they appear in the archive.
+The names of acknowledged authors have been added as they appear in the archive.

+It should be noted, however, that these attributions sometimes conflict with the handwriting in the preserved manuscripts, for reasons that are not clear.